TLP:CLEAR

 IntentPersistent SSH access via authorized_keys for future exploitation

-The campaign uses the credential 345gs5662d34 as both username and password, and also pairs it with common system usernames.
-The credential appears programmatically generated — possibly a default password from a specific IoT firmware or a botnet credential rotation token.
+The campaign uses the credential 345gs5662d34 as both username and password.
+The same botnet IPs also spray a closely-related variant password, 3245gs5662d34 (one digit longer), against a set of common system usernames.
+Both credentials appear programmatically generated — possibly a default password from a specific IoT firmware or a botnet credential rotation token.

 UsernamePasswordAttemptsUnique IPs